HIPAA-Compliant Cloud Storage: 10 Best Providers Ranked (2026)

 Best for: Practices that want a simpler alternative to the enterprise giants, particularly those prioritizing zero-knowledge encryption.

-Configuration trap: Standard pCloud Business doesn't include zero-knowledge encryption by default.
-The pCloud Crypto add-on is required for that protection.
-Verify scope before contracting.
+Configuration trap: Standard pCloud Business excludes zero-knowledge encryption from the baseline plan; the pCloud Crypto add-on is required to put it in place, and the BAA scope needs to be verified against the add-on before contracting.

 How to choose between them